microsoft/live-share/docs/use/vscode.md

 ## Using the scoped command menu

-All Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed by pressing Ctrl+Shift+P or F1.
+All Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed by pressing Ctrl+Shift+P / Cmd+Shift+P or F1.
 You can find a complete list of commands by typing "live share".

 However, since this list can get long, you may find it easier to take advantage of a scoped command menu available from the status bar.
 Clicking on the sign in / session state icon in the status bar will immediately bring up a contextualized list of commands that are available for you to use.